sandeep1012/react-weather-forecast/README.md

 ```

-#### Notes:
+### Notes:
-* Unit testing can be done manually by executing the above command.
+* Unit testing is done by using react testing library
-* It will be done automatically prior committing the updates to the repo as a pre-commit hook.
+* Also, manual testing can be done as per the requirement

 ### Highlight
 - [ ] Provided an option for user to enter city and search 5 days weather forecast.